bB0u/HiWi-Buehl/README.md

 The Python Scripts in this repository aim to merge the data collected from several types of loggers.
 Data collection usually takes place once a month and is conducted by a HiWi (research assistance).
-The following types of loggers are installed:
+The types of loggers and the individual loggers are listed here:

 ## Rain gauges using OnSet HoBO event logger